Feedback Loops: How to Do It the Agile Way

 2) Replenishment and Commitment Meeting

-In Kanban, we use a pull system, and this system needs tasks in the input queue so that we don't "starve" it.
+A pull system is commonly used by organizations following the flow-based management approach.
+This system needs tasks in the input queue so that we don't "starve" it.
 In the replenishment and commitment meeting, we decide what these tasks should be.

-We need to decide which are the most important tasks to feed into our input queue and make sure our team can commit to delivering these tasks.
-This meeting varies in its occurrence.
+We need to decide which tasks are most important to feed into our input queue and ensure our team can commit to delivering these tasks.
+This meeting varies in its frequency.
 Depending on the context, it could be conducted weekly, bi-weekly, or on an as-needed basis.

 3) Delivery Planning Meeting

-In this meeting, we carefully plan delivery, depending on the client's needs.
+In this meeting, we carefully plan delivery based on the client's needs.
 We don't want to deliver directly to the end customer at random intervals.
-Often, our clients will appreciate if they can decide how, when, and what will be delivered.
+Often, our clients will appreciate being able to decide how, when, and what will be delivered.

 4) Service Delivery Review